Video Capture Policy

 University Policy 84 – Copyright Policy

-University Policy 97 – Data Security and Stewardship
+University Policy 97 – Information Security and Privacy Governance

 University Policy 101 – Installation and Use of Video Cameras for Non-Academic Purposes